 Frozen in a time capsule in Lisbon you’ll come across Graça.
 Or that’s how it seems.
 It’s easy to be transported back in time in this traditional neighborhood and fall in love with the picturesque winding streets and lovely architecture.
 Graça is sort of like the less-touristic version of the popular Alfama.
 In Graça, you can buy a property and become part of Lisbon’s history, discovering the hidden corners, gardens, and roof terraces.
 In this Graça real estate guide, we’ll provide you with everything that you’ll need to know about buying in this historic neighborhood.

-Buying a House in GraçaGraça can be found on the high ground of São Vicente, Lisbon’s historic district.
-There are many historical landmarks here, from churches to parks you will surely be impressed by the beauty of the neighborhood.
-You will also have stunning views over downtown Lisbon and the Ponte 25 de Abril bridge, if you climb to the top of these hills, you will definitely be rewarded for the effort.
+Graça can be found on the high ground of São Vicente, Lisbon’s historic district.
+There are many historical landmarks here, from churches to parks, you will surely be impressed by the beauty of the neighborhood.
+You will also have stunning views over downtown Lisbon and the Ponte 25 de Abril bridge; if you climb to the top of these hills, you will definitely be rewarded for your effort.
 In this section of our Graça real estate guide, we’ll look at the numerous amenities that this neighborhood has to offer.
-In this Graça real estate guide, we'll walk you through the following:

-The real estate market in GraçaThe real estate market in Graça has developed rapidly over the past years, as the property market in Lisbon has gone from strength to strength.
+The real estate market in Graça has developed rapidly over the past years, as the property market in Lisbon has gone from strength to strength.
 The Graça neighborhood was not particularly highly valued in previous decades, as it was typically a very traditional Portuguese area with many low-income families.
 While it still maintains this character, there have been plenty of redevelopments in recent years and many real estate opportunities, if you know where to find them.

 Investing in Graça real estate provides an excellent opportunity to enjoy the traditional Portuguese lifestyle and to invest in a solid part of the city.
 The beautiful views of the Tejo and the luxury properties that can be found here are not something that you’ll want to miss.
 In addition to this, prices are quite reasonable compared to other luxury properties in neighboring countries.

 The views from Graça are one of the key reasons why people come to call the neighborhood home.
 The miradouros (viewpoints) offer exceptional views of Lisbon.
 The Miradouro do Graça provides sublime views of central Lisbon, as does the Miradouro da Sophia de Mello Breyner Andresen, which is higher up and has a very relaxed vibe where you can simply unwind and enjoy the views of the city spread out below.
 Even higher up, you also have Miranda do Monte, well worth the extra climb.

 As Graça is also traditionally a local area, you will find many shops, typical restaurants, and charming cafes to spend your days.
-What’s more a significant advantage of this neighborhood over, let’s say Alfama, is that tourists do not frequent the streets of Graça as much as in Alfama.
+What’s more, a significant advantage of this neighborhood over, let’s say Alfama is that tourists do not frequent the streets of Graça as much as in Alfama.
 You will be able to have more peace and quiet if you opt to buy real estate here.
 One thing to bear in mind, however, is that both Graça and Alfama are situated in an area of Lisbon where there are many hills to climb, so be prepared.
 Lisbon is not known as the city of seven hills for nothing.

 In this part of our Graça real estate guide, we’ll provide you with some considerations before purchasing a house.

 Make sure that the house that you are buying has all the paperwork.
 Check for any red flags or indications that it may not be all it seems, such as legal disputes or missing paperwork.
-To make sure everything is in order, and perhaps to avoid potential difficulties further down the line, it is a good idea to seek professional help in this regard.
+To make sure everything is in order and perhaps to avoid potential difficulties further down the line, it is a good idea to seek professional help in this regard.
 We suggest making sure the professionals you work with have AMI licenses since this means that they are qualified to practice real estate brokerage in Portugal.

-Check all aspects of the property and analyze any repairs that you will need to make, such as water fittings, or heating systems.
-Making note of these expenses will help you estimate how much money that you may have spent during those upgrades and what additional work needs to be done on the property.
+Check all aspects of the property and analyze any repairs that you will need to make, such as water fittings or heating systems.
+Making a note of these expenses will help you estimate how much money you may have spent during those upgrades and what additional work needs to be done on the property.
 You can get some old properties in Graça, so make sure that you carefully look at all the aspects of the property.
 Ask how much money has been spent on maintenance and upgrades and if anything else needs to be fixed.